Lamborghini Cheetah: History

 The Lamborghini Cheetah was Lamborghini's first attempt at an off-road vehicle.
 It was built on contract from Mobility Technology International (MTI), which in turn was contracted by the US military to design and build a new all-terrain vehicle.
 The basis of the design came from MTI, and was largely a copy of FMC's XR311 prototype developed for the military in 1970.
 This resulted in legal action from FMC against MTI and Lamborghini in 1977 when the Cheetah was presented at the Geneva Motor Show.
 The XR311 and Cheetah could be considered progenitors of the current Humvee.

 The Cheetah was built in San Jose, California.
 After initial construction, the prototype was sent to Sant'Agata so Lamborghini could put on the finishing touches.
-They decided to go with a large, waterproofed 180 bhp 5.9L Chrysler engine, rear mounted, with a 3 speed automatic transmission.
+They decided to go with a large, waterproofed 5.9-litre, 180 hp Chrysler V8 engine, rear mounted, with a 3-speed automatic transmission.
 The body was fiberglass, and inside there was enough room for four fully equipped soldiers as well as the driver.